-Find Replace by

-These two settings specify a range of substitutions that are possible per incoming property.
-Use these guidelines:

-- Separate multiple values in both fields with your choice of comma (,) or hash / pound sign (#).
-Use the same separator consistently for all values per property. - Spaces are significant, and are included in the processing. - Include the same number of elements to find and as replacements.
+Find Replace These two settings specify a range of substitutions that are possible per incoming property.
+Use these guidelines: by Separate multiple values in both fields with your choice of comma (,) or hash / pound sign (#).
+Use the same separator consistently for all values per property.
+Spaces are significant, and are included in the processing. • Include the same number of elements to find and as replacements.
 Any excess in either field is ignored.

-For example:

-- Find: Microsoft Corp., Microsoft Corporation, Adobe Inc.

-- Replace by: Microsoft, Microsoft, Adobe

-- · Results are:

-Incoming external data Value written to database

-Microsoft Corp.
-Microsoft

-Microsoft Corporation Microsoft

-Adobe Inc. Adobe

-Adobe Systems Incorporated Adobe Systems Incorporated

-Split values on

-May be used only for the groupcn property of an enterprise group.
+For example: • Find: Microsoft Corp., Microsoft Corporation, Adobe Inc. • Replace by: Microsoft, Microsoft, Adobe Results are: Incoming external data Value written to database Microsoft Corp.
+Microsoft Microsoft Corporation Microsoft Adobe Inc. Adobe Adobe Systems Incorporated Adobe Systems Incorporated Split values on May be used only for the group n property of an enterprise group.
 When the incoming data expresses the group membership as a complete path, you can specify a separator character on which the string will be split into separate values.
-For example, if the full location path is provided as a single property containing: USA/Boston/100 North Washington this can be split on the slash character to form the following structure in the compliance database/>:

-Tip: If new records are created in the compliance database/> as a result of this import, the required parent-child links between these split elements are inserted automatically.
+For example, if the full location path is provided as a single property containing: USA/Boston/100 North Washington this can be split on the slash character to form the following structure in the compliance database/>: the required parent-child links between these split elements are inserted automatically.
 To determine the ordering of the split fields, see Read Order below.

-Read Order

-Works with Split value on to determine the ordering of the split values extracted from a string identifying an enterprise group.
-The possible values are:

-- Forward (default) The left-most element is taken as the parent, with generations of children proceeding left-to-right - Reverse The left-most element is taken as the lowest-level leaf node; the generations of children proceed from right-to-left.
+Read Order Works with Split value on to determine the ordering of the split values extracted from a string identifying an enterprise group.
+The possible values are: Forward - (default) The left-most element is taken as the parent, with generations of children proceeding left-to-right Reverse - The left-most element is taken as the lowest-level leaf node; the generations of children proceed from right-to-left.

-Options

-Specifies options for the regular expression (at the top of the page).
-Possible values are:

-- CultureInvariant Specifies a standard convention for determining upper- and lower-case characters used in case-insensitive matching (particularly useful for matching against system resources such as account names and passwords) - ECMAScript Specifies ESCMA script compliant behavior is enabled for the expression - IgnoreCase Specifies case insensitive matching - IgnorePatternWhitespace Specifies that unescaped white space is excluded from the pattern - Multi Line Specifies multiline mode - RightToLeft Specifies that the search moves from right to left instead of left to right - SingleLine Specifies single-line mode. - 5.
-If required, check or modify the settings contained in the Advanced Properties section of the page.
+Options Specifies options for the regular expression (at the top of the page).
+Possible values are: CultureInvariant - Specifies a standard convention for determining upper- and lower-case characters used in case-insensitive matching (particularly useful for matching against system resources such as account names and passwords) • ECMAScript - Specifies ESCMA script compliant behavior is enabled for the expression IgnoreCase - Specifies case insensitive matching IgnorePatternWhitespace - Specifies that unescaped white space is excluded from the pattern • Multi Line - Specifies multiline mode • RightToLeft - Specifies that the search moves from right to left instead of left to right SingleLine - Specifies single-line mode.

+5. If required, check or modify the settings contained in the Advanced Properties section of the page.
 The following values are available.